serpent-os/onboarding/README.md

 ### Building a stone.yml recipe into a binary package.stone

 To actually build a Serpent OS format .stone binary package, packagers invoke `sudo boulder build stone.yml`.
 This will parse the `stone.yml` build recipe and execute the various setup, build, install etc. steps specified in the recipe and discover + add relevant metadata, dependencies etc. to the finished `somepackage.stone` binary build artefact.
-The process will also produce a moss-readable binary format build manifest named `manifest.bin` plus a human readable `manifest.json` file containing essentially the same metadata as `manifest.bin` but only used for `git diff` purposes.
+The process will also produce a moss-readable binary format build manifest named `manifest.$arch.bin` plus a human readable `manifest.jsonc` file containing essentially the same metadata as the binary manifest, but only used for `git diff` purposes.

-### Adding package.stone to a moss .stone collection
+### Adding package.stone to a moss repository

-Binary moss .stone packages are kept in moss .stone collections, which each have a `stone.index` file containing the metadata from all the .stone packages in the collection.
-Thus, to be able to install a newly built package, it will need to be moved to a known collection, which then needs to have its `stone.index` file updated to include the metadata from the newly added .stone.
+Binary moss .stone packages are kept in moss repositories, which each have a `stone.index` file containing the metadata from all the .stone packages in the repo.
+Thus, to be able to install a newly built package, it will need to be moved to a known moss repo, which then needs to have its `stone.index` file updated to include the metadata from the newly added .stone.

-Once the collection index has been updated, moss will be able to install the package that was just added to the collection.
+Once the moss repo index has been updated, moss will be able to install the package that was just added to the moss repo.

 The following section details how to get started with this process.